-The Wert Laboratory studies post-mitotic neuronal cells, and how these cell populations are impacted by inherited genetic mutations or changes in transcriptional regulation/gene activity.
-In particular, we focus on the photoreceptor neurons of the retina, the primary light-sensing cells that are responsible for excitation to the inner neuronal cell layers of the retina for visual processing of optical images by the brain.
+The Wert Laboratory studies the photoreceptor neurons of the retina, the primary light-sensing cells that are responsible for excitation to the inner neuronal cell layers of the retina for visual processing of optical images by the brain.
 Although mutations in more than 271 genes have now been linked to retinal degenerative disease – characterized by the death of the photoreceptor neurons – there are currently no available treatment options to prolong vision and halt cell death for the majority of these diseases and the mechanism by which the photoreceptors degenerate is not well understood.
 Enhancing our understanding of photoreceptor cell health by defining the precise cellular changes that occur during disease progression can provide insight needed to develop a therapeutic approach to treat patients with these neurodegenerative disorders.

 To test the impact of inherited genetic mutations and alterations in gene regulation that are linked to photoreceptor cell death, we model these complex human diseases using both genetically engineered mice (for in vivo studies of neuronal cell development and health over time) as well as human cell lines – including embryonic and induced pluripotent stem cells – for in vitro studies of 3D retinal organoid development and maturation of the retinal neurons.
-The long-term goal of the Wert Laboratory is to discover and understand the mechanisms underlying retinal neurodegenerative disease, and to provide novel therapeutics for these complex disorders using gene therapy and genome engineering technologies, human stem cell transplantations, and metabolic rescue.
+The long-term goal of the Wert Laboratory is to discover and understand the mechanisms underlying retinal neurodegenerative disease, and to provide novel therapeutics for these complex disorders.

 Delivery of Therapeutic Vectors into the Mouse Eye / Validation of Genes Associated with Retinal Degenerative Disease

 Dr. Wert has previously developed an approach to deliver viral vectors, drugs, and/or cells into the subretinal and intravitreal space of the perinatal and adult mouse eye that can be performed with minimal equipment by a single investigator.
-The Wert Laboratory now uses this approach to test gene therapy efficacy in preclinical mouse models with retinal degenerative diseases, as well as to validate Genome-wide Association Studies (GWAS) risk alleles for their role in ocular pathology.
+The Wert Laboratory has the ability to use this approach to test gene therapy efficacy in preclinical mouse models with retinal degenerative diseases, as well as to validate Genome-wide Association Studies (GWAS) risk alleles for their role in ocular pathology.